 It’s quite an easy task, and you can finish tying one in less than a few minutes’ time!
 I will guide you through a step-by-step process, so you’ll have no trouble getting to those deep-residing large bites!

-- Step By Step Tutorial
+- A Step By Step Guide

 - Ready Your Fishing Line And Leader